inscopix/pyisx/docs/reference/classes.md

 # API Reference: Classes

 !!! tip "How to use this reference"
     This page contains information about every Class and function in this package.
 This is meant as a detailed reference for this code.
-If you're looking to do something specific, the [How To](how-to.md) section may be more useful.
+If you're looking to do something specific, the **How-To** section may be more useful.

 ## `isx.Movie`